Wholesale Management

 Initial Costs

 These are the upfront expenses you'll incur when adopting a new ERP system.
-They include:

 • Licensing Fees: The cost of purchasing the software, which can vary widely based on the number of users and the specific modules you need.